thomasundo2/Prime/README.md

 # Development Stages

 ## Final Stage
-`curve`s and `pt`s implmeneted along with elliptic curve arithmetic and opeations.
+`curve`s and `pt`s implmeneted along with elliptic curve arithmetic and operations.
 Support for functions and added return types.

 ## Rounding Out Ints and Lints Stage
 Entire suite of operators for `int`s and `lint`s implemented, control flow.